 Men, Women and Madness in Twentieth-Century Britain (HIH1517)

 Our modern-day ideas about madness tend to conjure up images of the ‘madwoman’: hysterical, prone to irrationality and over-emotional behaviour.
 However, our associations with gender and mental illness have a long history, and men also feature prominently in this story.
-Students on this module will trace the ways in which our ideas about mental illness have developed since the late nineteenth-century and will explore a range of cultural and social factors that have led to misleading and stigmatising assumptions about gender and psychological disorders.
-Students will engage with, and think critically about, a variety of documentary, statistical, visual and oral sources used in the history of medicine and psychiatry.
+On this module you will trace the ways in which our ideas about mental illness have developed since the late nineteenth-century and will explore a range of cultural and social factors that have led to misleading and stigmatising assumptions about gender and psychological disorders.
+You will engage with, and think critically about, a variety of documentary, statistical, visual and oral sources used in the history of medicine and psychiatry.
 There are no pre- or co-requisite skills for this module.